Select Portfolio Management, Inc.

 Estate planning is a commitment to others.
 An estate plan does not refer only to the estate.
 It is the family's future.
 In order to properly protect it, you need a qualified professional who respects your needs and understands your wishes.
 With the help of competent and professional advisors, you can comfortably establish a flexible estate plan.
 The plan can be changed at any time, depending on changing circumstances.
 You control every aspect of how your property will be used.

 If there are substantial assets, making a long-term estate plan is not an option, it is a necessity.
-A well developed plan is one of the best gifts to leave loved ones because it contains some of the most important decisions made about their future and well being.
+A well-developed plan is one of the best gifts to leave loved ones because it contains some of the most important decisions made about their future and well-being.
 The process of estate planning requires an understanding of how assets will pass at death, as well as how assets will be taxed at death.
 The earlier an estate plan is begun, the more choices you will have.

 The greatest benefit of estate planning is the ability to name heirs, specify their shares of the estate, and dictate the manner and timing at which they receive their shares.
 However, the process is often complex.
 Estate planning will frequently raise issues involving such matters as the law of wills and trusts; valuation of assets; appropriate investments; accounting; business management; and estate, gift, and income taxes.
 Often it requires the assistance of lawyers, accountants, professional administrators, and others.